maphew/zadam-trilium-wiki/Text-notes.md

 ## Read only vs. editing mode

-Text notes are normally opened in edit mode, however there are two cases when they are open in read only mode:
+Text notes are normally opened in edit mode, however there are two cases when they are open in read-only mode:

 * they are long and thus would take time to load so by default we open them as read only which is much quicker
 * or the note has `readOnly` [[label|attributes]]

-In both cases it is possible to switch to editable mode again.
+In both cases, it is possible to switch to editable mode again.

 ## Markdown & Autoformat